-Safe Haven is seeking a Development Director.
+Safe Haven is seeking a Shelter Assistant.
 Interested applicants must apply using the employee application found below.
-This position will remain open until Friday, May 19, 2017.
+This position will remain open until filled.

 There are no internship opportunities at this time.